muldjord/skyscraper/README.md

 Check the full list of platforms [here](docs/PLATFORMS.md).

 #### Supported scraping modules (set with '-s')
 Skyscraper supports a variety of different scraping sources called *scraping modules*.
-Use these to gather game data into the Skyscraper resource cache for later use when generating game lists for your chosen frontend.
+Use these to gather game data into the Skyscraper resource cache.
 Check the full list of scraping modules [here](docs/SCRAPINGMODULES.md).

 ##### Generating a game list with composited artwork
-Skyscraper can use all previously cached resources to generate a game list and composite artwork as described in `~/.skyscraper/artwork.xml`.
-Enable the *game list generator* by simply leaving out the `-s` option entirely.
+When you've cached some resources for any platform, Skyscraper can use this data to generate game lists for the supported frontends (default is EmulationStation).
+Enable the *game list generator* by simply leaving out the `-s` option.
 Read more about the resource cache [here](docs/CACHE.md).

 #### Supported frontends (set with '-f'):
 * EmulationStation